amitsaha/gsoc2012_fbs/doc/HOWTO.rst

    :scale: 90 %
    :align: center

-The options on the Web UI are pretty much similar to what you specified in the configuration files earlier.
-You choose the type of image, the architecture, staging, release, etc. Once you hit submit, you should get an email notification similar to the previous section.
+The options on the Web UI are similar to what you specified in the configuration files earlier.
+You choose the type of image, the architecture, staging, release, etc. Once you hit ``Submit``, you should get an email notification similar to the previous section.
 If you get an email saying *Try again..*, please do so.

+The web application also exposes a **REST API** endpoint ``<master>:5000/rest`` which can be then accessed via a REST client to send build requests.
+An example client is ``cli/build_rest.py`` which is to be invoked similar to the other command line clients, i.e. ``python build_rest.py <config file>``.

+Both the web interface and the REST API has the advantage that they allow submitting build requests from any other device having access to the network without any of dependencies required to be installed for the command line client in the previous section.

 .. _flower: https://github.com/mher/flower
+.. _internals: internals.html